1414C/sqac/README.md

 # sqac

-sqac is a simple overlay to provide a common interface to an attached mssql, mysql, postgres, sqlite or SAP Hana database.
+Sqac is a simple overlay to provide a common interface to an attached mssql, mysql, postgres, sqlite or SAP Hana database.

 - create tables, supporting default, nullable, start, primary-key, index tags
 - drop tables